Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Author: Stuart Diamond

-Why this Book is Recommended: Statistics say that most employees are not happy in their workplace.
+Why this book is recommended: Statistics say that most employees are not happy in their workplace.
 Whether it has something to do with career goals or salary objectives, what matters is how one spends their day at work.
-This book tells us that if we choose to spend our working hours miserably, then chances are higher we are not getting work done.
-This book is all about improving the quality of work relationships and it always often leads to living quality lives.
+This book tells us that if we choose to spend our working hours miserably, then chances are higher that we are not getting work done.
+This book is all about improving the quality of work relationships, and it often leads to living quality lives.
 As a negotiator, this is an invaluable lesson that you want to learn.

 9. Bargaining for Advantage: Negotiation Strategies for Reasonable People